 Next, review the sources.
 Pick the best ones, and outline the major points.
 Note down the name of the author, their qualifications, and your thoughts on whether the article is neutral or biased.

-And finally, write a concise annotation by organizing all of your notes on the article.
+And finally, write a brief annotation by organizing all of your notes on the article.
 Use the bullet points presented in sections above for easy reference.

 Pretty simple, huh?
-That goes to show that a little organization goes a long a way!
+That goes to show that a little organization goes a long way!